PrineetKaur/AI-Doc-Pipeline/README.md

 After running:
 - A Markdown file is generated inside `Generated Docs/`
-- The output can be reviewed, committed, and published if you ran without AI, or else the output would be after AI-assisted enhancements
+- The output can be reviewed, committed, and published (by you or AI, depending on whether you turn on AI)

 ------------------------------------------------------------------------